-Tourist Trampled To Death While Trying To Take Picture Of An Elephant In Africa
+Tourist Trampled To Death While Trying To Take A Picture Of An Elephant In Africa

 It was not clear exactly how the woman was killed, but authorities said elephant deaths are not uncommon in Zimbabwe, especially among farmers who often come into contact with the wild animals.

 This is also not the first person to lose their life after getting too close to an elephant at a tourist attraction in Zimbabwe.
-Last year, an elephant handler was killed when an elephant used to give rides to tourists charged at the man and trampled him to death.
+Last year, an elephant handler was killed when an elephant that used to give rides to tourists charged at the man and trampled him to death.
 As the BBC reported, no one witnessed the attack itself but did hear the man’s screams as the elephant overtook him.

 The attack came despite the elephant-ride tours being accompanied by an armed guard who has medical supplies and a radio to call for help if needed.
 It was a bloody and disturbing scene, a witness reported.